Khazars: Tribal origins and early history

 The ruling family of this confederation may have hailed from the Ashina tribe of the Western Turkic Khaganate, although Constantin Zuckerman regards Ashina and their pivotal role in the formation of the Khazars with scepticism.
 (Note: "The reader should be warned that the A-shih-na link of the Khazar dynasty, an old phantom of ...
 Khazarology, will ... lose its last claim to reality" (Zuckerman 2007).)
 Golden notes that Chinese and Arabic reports are almost identical, making the connection a strong one, and conjectures that their leader may have been Irbis Seguy, who lost power or was killed around 651.
 Moving west, the confederation reached the land of the Akatziri, (Note: In this view, the name Khazar would derive from a hypothetical *Aq Qasar (Golden 2006): e.g. Pritsak (1978) links Ak-Katzirs (< Άκατζίροι) to the name Khazar, though he explains that the polity was named Khazar because the Ashina-ruled Western Turks, after losing their territories to Tang Chinese, took over the territory formerly occupied by the Akatziri (Pritsak 1978).
-However, the hypothesized link between the Akatizoi and the Khazars was not solid, being based on mere phonetic resemblance (Golden 2011b, Brook 2006).) who had been important allies of Byzantium in fighting off Attila's army.
+However, the hypothesised link between the Akatizoi and the Khazars was not solid, being based on mere phonetic resemblance (Golden 2011b, Brook 2006).) who had been important allies of Byzantium in fighting off Attila's army.